Analysis of Clustering and Degree Index in Random Graphs and Complex Networks: Some basic observations on the clustering index

 Letting $N$ be the number of vertices in $V_1$ at time $n$, $N$ is binomially distributed with parameters $n$ and $p$, and we have,

 When $p = 1/2 $, we have $\mathbb{E} [\ci_1 (\mathcal{G}) ]= \frac{1}{4} (n^2 -n).$ In particular, for large $n$, $\mathbb{E} [\ci_1 (\mathcal{G}) ] \approx \frac{n^2}{4}$. \end{example}

-Next we discuss examples towards a comparison of the clustering index and the degree index.
-In particular, we are interested in cases where the degree index is high and clustering coefficient is low, and vice versa.
+In the following last example, we provide a comparison of the clustering index and the degree index.
+In particular, we are interested in cases where the degree index is high and the clustering coefficient is low, and vice versa.

 \begin{example} Consider a collection of disjoint polygons, i.e. a graph where each node is contained in a unique polygon. $C(i) = 1$ if $i$ is contained in a triangle, and $C(i) = 0$ if $i$ is contained in a polygon other than a triangle.
 The degree of any node in this graph is 2.
 Assuming we have $k$ vertices contained in some triangle and $n-k$ vertices contained in a polygon which is not a triangle, we have $\ci_{\alpha} = \sum\limits_{1 \leq i < j \leq n} |C(i) - C(j)|^{\alpha} = nk - k^2$.
 If $n$ is even, then the maximum is attained when $k = n/2$, which yields $n^2/4$. \textit{Thus we have found a graph for which the degree index is zero, but the clustering index is $n^2/4$, the maximal possible value}.